 The impact of a leap in technology is often best measured in the reaction of one's competitors rather than only in market-share or some other basic metric.
 The Olympus OM series of SLRs are a case in point.
 While Olympus certainly did grab a nice chunk of market share in the mid 1970's, it was the changes that their fellow manufacturers made in their own designs that define the introduction of the OM-1 as a pivotal point in SLR history.

-Within five years of the introduction of the mechanical OM-1, followed two years later by the electronic OM-2, the other members of the now Big 5 (Minolta, Pentax, Nikon, and Canon) had all brought out their own downsized and/or lighter-weight models.
+Within five years of the introduction of the mechanical OM-1, followed three years later by the electronic OM-2, the other members of the now Big 5 (Minolta, Pentax, Nikon, and Canon) had all brought out their own downsized and/or lighter-weight models.
 Five years seems like an eternity in today's marketplace, but back then product cycles normally lasted much longer.
 Take, for instance, the Pentax Spotmatic.
 Introduced in 1964, with slight updates in 1971 and 1973, it maintained its layout and dimensions and gained 20 grams of weight until its discontinuation in 1976, 12 years later.
 The Minolta SR-T 101, which came out in 1966, was produced in the same basic form for 15 years.
 For over 14 years, the Nikon F hardly changed.
 Product development also took much longer, without all of the computer modelling and simulation available today.
 Prototypes were hand-built and tested, and re-built and re-tested many times, before being put into production.
 So, the fact that within 4 to 5 years these companies all brought out new models, often replacing a full-size model that was only 2 or 3 years old, speaks volumes as to the disruption the OMs caused.